 With a background as a Personal Trainer, I am especially passionate about physical and mental connections, focusing on the correlative health of the whole human.
 In session, my clients and I explore empowerment through personal responsibility, self care and confidence.

 I presently work with the general adult population to tackle issues related to mood disorders, chronic pain and illness, disordered eating, physical disability and a sense of a loss of control.
 In treatment, I work from Cognitive Behavioral and Acceptance and Commitment perspectives, along with a Adlerian and Existential Philosophy background.

 I have a compassionate and genuine demeanor and great strength in maintaining presence with my clients.
 I meet each person exactly where they are in their health, and journey with them as we learn to keep balance through life's many quakes of varying destruction.

-Jordyn Toia, MA
+Jordyn Toia, MA, LPC

 Therapeutic School: Boston University